Josephine19001/TodoListApp/README.md

 # TodoListApp

-A simple express app to do list with
+A simple express app to do list with backend and frontend -EJS
--EJS
 -HTML
 -CSS